WHAT IS

 "Ethical blindness is a temporary and unconscious deviation from one's own values.
 It is important, to understand that ethical blindness is not the same as unethical behaviour.
 It is just the increasing inability to see the ethical dimension of what, on deciding.
 But ethical blindness increases the probability, of unethical behavior.
 So, in many cases, unethical decision making is less rational and less deliberate, than we think.
 But more intuitive and automatic.
 And a specific circumstances, the ethical aspect of a decision, might fade away.
 How is that possible?
 Our main assumption is that unethical decisions in organizations have less to do with a person making the decision, and more with the context in which they make their decision.
 Contexts can be stronger than reason, stronger than values and good intentions." - Palazzo and Hoffrage, Faculty of Business and Economics at the University of Lausanne, Switzerland.

-Ethical Intelligence skills are essential to provide balance and a means to honestly self-reflect how we are showing up in the moment in any given situation or encounter.
-It is collection of qualities that serve as "checks and balances" on the ego running wild - and using Emotional and Social Intelligence and Mindful Awareness skills for ego-serving purposes alone.
+Ethically Intelligent skillsets and mindsets are essential to provide balance and a means to honestly self-reflect how we are showing up in the moment in any given situation or encounter.
+It is collection of interdependent qualities that serve as "checks and balances" on the ego running wild - and using Emotional and Social Intelligence and Social Mindfulness for ego-serving purposes alone.
 Unfortunately, there has been resistance to learning about upholding strong ethical principles at work and in everyday life because a) Ethics are often confused with religion, morality, and "commandments," and b) Doing so requires taking a deep, radically honest look at ourselves/our organizations and taking ownership for any unethical behaviors we/they are engaging in.
 This means 24/7/365 - not just when we "feel" like it, or when nobody's watching - and includes ending any justification of engaging in ethical transgressions that by their very nature create harm or suffering simply for personal and/or organizational gain.
 This includes the fallacy of what is called "situational ethics."

 What makes someone Ethically Intelligent?